michaelmarty/UniDec/unidec/src/UNICHROM_PERFORMANCE_PLAN.md

   pass.
 The native regression, UniChrom routing test and UCCD binary test pass after this change.
 - Point smoothing now allocates `scan_count * numz` scratch sums, runs scans in one OpenMP region, and uses a serial charge-block loop per scan.
-This avoids sharing `smoothing_sums` and avoids nested parallel regions in UniChrom;
-  other callers retain the original parallel wrapper.
+It writes directly into the existing scratch cube and swaps cube pointers, avoiding both nested parallel regions and the former full-cube input copy.
+Other callers retain the original parallel wrapper and in-place contract.
 - Mass output mapping now precomputes one lower-bin index and fraction for each m/z/charge cell, then reuses them for every scan.
 Native output equivalence remains within the existing tolerance.
 A repeat of the synthetic timing